-- The portion of a Contract that is performed by the MBEs or WBEs own forces, including the cost of supplies and materials obtained by the MBE or WBE for the work of the Contract, and supplies purchased or equipment leased by the MBE or WBE (except supplies and equipment the MBE or WBE purchases or leases from the prime Contractor or the prime Contractor's Affiliate). - The entire amount of fees or commissions charged by a MBE or WBE for providing a bona fide service, such as professional, technical, consultant or managerial services, or for providing bonds or insurance specifically required for the performance of a contract, shall be counted, provided the fee is reasonable and not excessive as compared with fees customarily charged for similar services. - One hundred percent of the cost of the materials or supplies obtained from a MBE or WBE Manufacturer or Regular Dealer.
+- The portion of a Contract that is performed by the SBEs own forces, including the cost of supplies and materials obtained by the SBE for the work of the Contract, and supplies purchased or equipment leased by the SBE (except supplies and equipment the SBE purchases or leases from the prime Contractor or the prime Contractor's Affiliate). - 2.
+The entire amount of fees or commissions charged by a SBE for providing a bona fide service, such as professional, technical, consultant or managerial services, or for providing bonds or insurance specifically required for the performance of a contract, shall be counted, provided the fee is reasonable and not excessive as compared with fees customarily charged for similar services. - 3.
+One hundred percent of the cost of the materials or supplies obtained from a SBE Manufacturer or Regular Dealer.
 One hundred percent of the fees or transportation charges for the delivery of materials or supplies required on a job site will be counted only if the payment of such fees is a customary industry practice and are commensurate with fees customarily charged for similar services.
-A MBE or WBE certified in the area of trucking that is delivering bulk items such as petroleum products, steel, cement, gravel, stone, or asphalt, do not require additional certification in order for the cost of such bulk items to be counted toward a MBE or WBE goal.
-Fees to Brokers will not be counted toward a MBE or WBE goal.

-4. Joint Ventures.
-When a MBE or WBE performs as a participant in a Joint Venture, OCC will count only the portion of the total dollar value of the Contract equal to the distinct, clearly defined portion of the work of the Joint Venture's contract that is performed by the MBE or WBE with its own forces and for which it is separately at risk.
+A SBE certified in the area of trucking that is delivering bulk items such as petroleum products, steel, cement, gravel, stone, or asphalt, do not require additional certification in order for the cost of such bulk items to be counted toward a SBE goal.
+Fees to Brokers will not be counted toward a SBE goal. - 4.
+Joint Ventures.
+When a SBE performs as a participant in a Joint Venture, OCC will count only the portion of the total dollar value of the Contract equal to the distinct, clearly defined portion of the work of the Joint Venture's contract that is performed by the SBE with its own forces and for which it is separately at risk.

-The MBE or WBE must be certified at the time of bid or proposal submission to be counted towards meeting a Contract Goal.
+The SBE must be certified at the time of bid or proposal submission to be counted towards meeting a Contract Goal.

-The participation of a firm that is certified as a MBE and a WBE may be counted towards either goal in the Bidder's discretion, but cannot be double counted or split between the MBE and the WBE goal.
+The participation of a firm that is certified as a SBE and a MBE or WBE may be counted towards either goal in the Bidder's discretion, but cannot be double counted or split between such goals.

-OCC will count only expenditures to a MBE or WBE that is performing a Commercially Useful Function.
-If a MBE or WBE subcontracts a greater portion of the work of a Contract than would be expected based on normal industry practice, it is presumed not to perform a Commercially Useful Function.
-When a MBE or WBE is presumed not to be performing a Commercially Useful Function, the Certified Firm may present evidence to rebut this presumption.
+OCC will count only expenditures to a SBE that is performing a Commercially Useful Function.
+If a SBE subcontracts a greater portion of the work of a Contract than would be expected based on normal industry practice, it is presumed not to perform a Commercially Useful Function.
+When a SBE is presumed not to be performing a Commercially Useful Function, the certified Firm may present evidence to rebut this presumption.

-If a firm ceases to be certified during its performance on a Contract, the dollar value of work performed under a Contract with that firm after it has ceased to be certified shall not be counted.
+If a firm ceases to be a certified during its performance on a Contract, the dollar value of work performed under a Contract with that firm after it has ceased to be certified shall not be counted.

-In determining achievement of Contract Goals, the participation of a MBE or WBE shall not be counted until that amount has been paid to the MBE or WBE.
+In determining achievement of Contract Goals, the participation of a SBE shall not be counted until that amount has been paid to the SBE.